Cheapest car insurance in New Jersey for a bad driving record

 Cheapest car insurance in New Jersey with a DUI

-While many insurers offer coverage after a DUI, NJM has the lowest rate at $1,732.
+Although many insurance companies provide coverage after a DUI, NJM offers the most affordable rate at $1,732 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in New Jersey.
+The table below compares average car insurance premiums in New Jersey for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI